Aidar5/nattoeng/docs/source/exercises/09_exercises.rst

     def ignore_command(command, ignore):
         """
-        Function checks whether command has words from *ignore* list.
+        Function checks whether command words from *ignore* list.

         command - string.
 Command that should be checked. ignore - list.
 List of words.

         Returns
-        * True, if command has word from *ignore* list.
+        * True, if command contains a word from *ignore* list.
         * False - if not
         """
         return any(word in command for word in ignore)